How galaxy properties vary with filament proximity in the SIMBA simulations: The cosmic web around massive halos

 Figure~\ref{fig.deltahalos} shows, as expected, that the specific star formation rate is suppressed in the proximity of massive halos, more so for satellites than centrals.
 Centrals converge towards the global SFMS beyond a few $R_\mathrm{vir}$ from massive halos, showing that galaxies' star formation is impacted even outside the virial radius, though modestly so.
 For satellites, the impact is more dramatic, and clearly extends out to $\sim 2R_\mathrm{vir}$.

-A curious feature seen in the centralsclose to filaments is that the sSFR does not monotonically deviate from the global main sequence when going close to the halo centre.
+A curious feature seen in the centrals close to filaments is that the sSFR does not monotonically deviate from the global main sequence when going close to the halo centre.
 Instead, the deviation from the sSFR lessens at small radii.
-The main reason for this is that although galaxies in the central regions are more quenched, they are also more massive, relative to the SFMS.
+On the one hand, these galaxies are more quenched, hence their sSFR is lower compared to the other centrals in the sample.
+On top of this, they are also more massive because massive galaxies tend to cluster around the most massive halos, due to the stellar-to-halo mass relation (SFMR, see e.g., \citealt{Moster2010,Girelli2020}).
+Hence the centrals close to filaments and also close to the centre of a massive halo ($\sim 1 R_{\rm{vir}}$ from the massive halo's centre) tend to lie significantly below the SFMS.
+It is also true that the small-number statistics can influence our results, but nonetheless the overall trend is consistent within the standard error.

 Comparing between the galaxies 1 cMpc within/outside of filaments, we see that the broad trends are similar whether close to filaments or not.
 Hence the dominant environmental effect around massive halos is set by proximity to the halo.
 However, there are noticeable differences.
 For instance, central galaxies outside filaments remain close to the global sSFR well within halos, while those within 1 cMpc of a filament are suppressed in SFR.
 It appears that being in a filament may initially shield a galaxy from the environmental effects of shock-heated gas generated by the massive halo, but eventually ends up seeing an increased suppression in sSFR from being near a filament.
 Meanwhile, satellites show a modest but distinct effect, in that being near a filament causes a cessation of star formation at a slightly larger radius.